 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-Real estate development can be a glamorous and rewarding career.
-As a real estate developer, you can turn a vacant piece of land into a high-rise office tower or luxury boutique apartments.
+Real estate development can be a glamorous and rewarding career — if you’re willing to take the time to get the education and training needed to get into it.
+Learn what it takes to become a real estate developer, so you can turn a vacant piece of land into a high-rise office tower or luxury boutique apartments.

 What is a real estate developer?

-A real estate developer is a person or company responsible for building or renovating homes, offices, retail centers or industrial sites.
-These projects can take vacant land or obsolete buildings and turn them into new businesses and homes.
+A real estate developer is a person or company that oversees all of the people involved in the building or renovating homes, offices, retail centers or industrial sites.
+These projects may convert vacant land or empty, neglected buildings into new businesses and homes.

-Specifically, real estate developers buy property or partner with landowners, then develop a plan for what to build or rebuild on that property.
-They bring in investors and predict how much money the new homes or businesses will bring in.
-Developers then manage the construction and ultimately sell the project.
+Specifically, real estate developers need to see the potential in a piece of land or property, then organize the resources to turn it into reality.
+They develop a plan that includes finding investors to buy the property, decide what to build or rebuild on that property and find the contractors to complete the project.
+They predict how much money the new homes or businesses will bring in; developers then manage the construction and ultimately sell the project.

 From start to finish, a job could take years to complete, with all of the stages of the real estate development process.
 Real estate developers have expertise in the following areas: